 Another factor is a requirement to ensure power and fuel gets conserved.
 There may be extra access facilities needed for those with disabilities to move around inside the building.

-There is one principle purpose of acquiring planning permission.
-It is to enhance the way cities, towns, and the countryside get developed.
 Often, permissions restrict the use of land and buildings in the general environment.
 They limit or dictate the appearance of buildings, access to highways, and landscaping.

 Because there is a difference between building regulations and planning permission, you may need to apply for separate permissions.
 That said, some building work requires buildings regulations approval, but not planning permission.